sweet12prof/2WMIPS32_InOrder/README.md

  * Schematic created for design is included in project directory.
  * VHDL used to describe design in vivado webpack
  * Design contains the ff architectural state elements sufficient for an instruction pair
-     * 4 ported(read ports) register File() with 2 write ports and 2 write enables
+     * register File with 4 read ports and 2 write ports.
      * Instruction memory(Imem), issues 2 instructions based on address
      * Data Mem (Dmem) holds data, implemented as a simple Dual port ram
-     * Instruction Scheduler, determines if execution pair are a valid pair for execution
+     * Instruction Scheduler, determines if execution pair are a valid pair for execution.
      * Control Unit
-     * Hazard Detection adn Resolution Unit
+     * Hazard Detection and Resolution Unit
      * Pair of ALU

 ## Testing